BamBalaam/markdown-article/README.md

 # markdown-article

-Article about Markdown, its strengths and weaknesses

-## Status

-This article is as of yet unfinished due to lack of time.
-Submitting it to get feedback from teacher and assistant.
+Article about Markdown: where it came from, what it became, and issues surrounding its lack of standardization.

-## Output
+## Compiled PDF Output

-Final PDF is found on the releases section, thanks to Github Actions.
+Final compiled PDF is found on the releases section, thanks to Github Actions.